deanwampler/AkkaWebSampleExercise/README.md

 The last line (after the `./sbt` line) is a command at the `sbt` prompt (`>`, by default).
 Note that the `sbt` script has some options; type `sbt --help` for details.
 (The options are supported in the `sbt.bat` script.)

+This application requires a [NYSE stock ticker data set](http://infochimps.org/datasets/daily-1970-current-open-close-hi-low-and-volume-nyse-exchange-up--2) from [infochimps](http://infochimps.org).
+Select the YAML format.
+Note that there are similar data sets on the site; use this one!

 There are two data persistence options, a MongoDB-backed persistent map and an in-memory map.
 Currently, the MongoDB persistence doesn't work (see the TODO items below), so the in-memory map is the default (it also makes running the app easier, when you're getting started...).

 The persistence option is set in `src/main/resources/akka.conf`.
 Change the following statement around line 13,